sizovs/boring-stack/README.md

 # Web analytics
 For web analytics, you can use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).

+# Caddy
+I chose Caddy as a reverse proxy primarily for its ability to automatically provision and manage Let's Encrypt certificates for our server.
+If Let's Encrypt weren't a factor, I would opt for Nginx due to its extensive built-in features, like sticky sessions and rate limiting, and because I find its syntax more straightforward.

 # TODOS
 [ ] Backup to R2 instead of Hetzner.
 Otherwise, how do you restore the data when Hetzner is down? :-)